Starkka15/emergenyc-patches/README.md

 > ⚠️ **Very Early Alpha — Things Will Break**
 >
 > This is unofficial community work reverse-engineered from the base game.
 Not affiliated with or endorsed by the EmergeNYC development team.
 Install at your own risk.
+Multiplayer has not been tested!

 ---